Dental Implants in Chaska: Frequently Asked Questions

 How long do dental implants last?

-When cared for properly, dental implants can last a lifetime (30 years and up).
+When cared for properly, dental implants can last a lifetime.
 Other options must be replaced or refitted periodically.
 Even with proper maintenance, traditional dentures require replacement every 5 to 7 years.
 So while dental implants come at a higher initial cost, they usually end up being the best investment over time.